Safiaaaaa/YouthInTheCity/README.md

 # Analizing child poverty in Berlin

 Poverty is not only a material matter; it affects children’s everyday life, their social network, their educational chances, even their health.
-Associated with social segregation, which prevents children to be in touch with other milieus, it can become a hardly escapable trap.
+Together with social segregation, which limits childrens' connection with other milieus, it can become a trap that is extremely hard to free yourself from.

 Is child poverty clustered in Berlin?
 If so, how and why?

-A Moran's I test on child poverty in Berlin answered our first question: there is social segreation in Berlin and child poverty is clustered.
-Just looking at the spatial distribution makes this fact very clear (see Fig. 1 below)
+Just looking at the spatial distribution (see Fig. 1 below) makes us think we're on a the right track.
+Fourtunately, we can verify our intuitions with specialized geo-spatial examination, among them Moran's I test being the most fundamental one.
+They confirm our hypothesis - there is social segreation in Berlin and child poverty is clustered.

 <p align="center">
 <img alt="child poverty distribution in Berlin" width="75%" src="child_pov.png"/>